To Split or Not to Split: The Impact of Disparate Treatment in Classification: Splitting in Practice

-\end{cor} Here the term $\lambda$ is the (average) training loss and $\Omega$ is the complexity term, which is approximately $\sqrt{D/\min\{n_0, n_1\}}$.
-As shown in Corollary~\ref{cor::samp_comp}, the model performance ``improvement'' by splitting classifiers not only relies on the disagreement between (empirically) optimal classifiers and the difference between (empirically) unlabeled distributions, but it also depends on the number of sample from each group especially a minority group with less samples and model complexity (measured by the VC dimension \citep{anthony2009neural}).
+\end{thm} \begin{proof} See Appendix~\ref{append::samp_comp}. \end{proof} Here, the term $\lambda$ is the (average) training loss and $\Omega$ is the complexity term, which is approximately $\sqrt{D/\min\{n_0, n_1\}}$.
+As shown, the upper and lower bounds for $\hat{\epsilon}_{\text{split}}$ rely on four factors.
+The first three factors, which also appear in our bounds of the $\mathcal{H}$-benefit-of-splitting (see Theorem~\ref{thm::H_dep_split_bounds}), are the disagreement between the (empirically) optimal classifiers, the similarity of the (empirically) unlabeled distributions, and the (empirically) training error.
+In addition to these factors, our bounds for $\hat{\epsilon}_{\text{split}}$ also depend on the number of samples from each group, especially minority group with less samples, and model complexity (measured by the VC dimension \citep{anthony2009neural}).